davidtopping02/Container-Accelerator/.github/ISSUE_TEMPLATE/story-template.md

 - [ ] Review by two peers
 - [ ] Unit tests passed
 - [ ] Documentation Complete
+- [ ] Client's name is not mentioned in code
+- [ ] No secrets stored in plain text

 **Tasks**
 - [ ] xxx